athias/RHEL_STIG_Baseline/README.md

 * Not all optional settings will be clearly idenified
 * This is a guideline, not a prescription - use at your own risk
 * With great power comes great responsibility!

+## Updates

+* In general, more to come - little by little